by Danielle R. Raad

 ABOUT THIS BOOK

-A journey through the tangle of rich narratives surrounding Mount Holyoke, a locally cherished mountain in Western Massachusetts.
-Through an accessible blend of storytelling and scholarly analysis, this ethnography of place examines the significance of the natural landscape, historic sites, and material culture, revealing how cultural perspectives, community activism, and personal experiences shape our understanding of a place.
-Raad provides the backstory on the Summit House, the erstwhile tramway, its multiple airplane crashes, the local fight to preserve the mountain as a natural space free from development, and its myriad uses today.
+Above the Oxbow is a journey through the tangle of rich narratives surrounding Mount Holyoke, a locally cherished mountain in Western Massachusetts.
+It explores how visitors have forged connections with the mountain through various activities over the past two centuries.
+In an accessible blend of storytelling and scholarly analysis, Danielle Raad shows the significance of the landscape, historic sites, and material culture, revealing how cultural perspectives, community activism, collective memory, and personal experiences shape our understanding of a place.
+Situated at the intersection of public history and environmental history, this ethnography of place also discloses the curious stories of the Summit House, an erstwhile tramway, an airplane crash, and the local fight to conserve Mount Holyoke as a natural space and celebrates its myriad uses today.

 See other titles from West Virginia University Press